santha-sidhanthi/Demogit/README.md

 # Demogit
-Hi, this is my first time working with github and first time commiting changes.
+Hi, this is my first time working with github and first time committing changes.
+I have added machine learning documentaion to the repository and committed it.